Fazil Mammadov: Biography

 Fazil Asad oghlu Mammadov was born in the family of the civil servant in the region of Shamakhi on 28 March 1964.
 He graduated from secondary school number 5 named after Jamo Jabraylbeyli in the region of Shamakhi in 1980 with exemplary behavior and excellent grades.
 He studied “Finance and credit” at Azerbaijan National Institute of Economics named after Dadash Bunyadzade and graduated from this University in 1985.

 He was in the military service during the years of 1985-1987 in Ukraine.
 He was rewarded with a badge “For distinction in military service”.

 He is a veteran of the Chernobyl disaster.
 He took an active part as a volunteer in the elimination of the consequences of the terrible accident at the Chernobyl Nuclear Power Plant near Kiev in 1986.
 He was awarded a medal of “Chernobyl Cross: Courageous, Honorable, Humanist” by the Ukrainian Chernobyl Union in recognition of extreme bravery and devotion to duty.

 On November 4, 2022, he died of kidney failure in the hospital where he was treated in Istanbul, Turkey.
 He was buried in Yasamal cemetery on November 5, 2022.

-He is married and has 3 children.
+He was married and had 3 children.